DeeDee76/sql-projects/readme.md

 <H1>Project Info</H1>
 I'm using the diamond prices kaggle data and sql to create metrics on the prices of diamonds.
+Visit this repository's <a href="https://github.com/DeeDee76/sql-diamond-prices/wiki">Wiki</a> for detailed explanation of the ETL and presentation process.

 <H2>References</H2>
 Diamonds Prices csv file</BR>